oscarfont/vite-react-ts-template/README.md

 A modern, fast development template with batteries included! 🚀

+Powered by **SWC** for lightning-fast builds and testing ⚡

 ## Tech Stack

 - ⚛️ React 19
 - 📜 TypeScript
-- ⚡ Vite
+- ⚡ Vite with SWC
-- 🧪 Jest for Testing
+- 🧪 Jest with SWC for Testing
 - 📦 pnpm for Package Management
 - 🟢 Node.js 20 (LTS Iron)